KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 Kerbal Attachment System by KospY (v0.4.8)
 KerbX by Borklund
 Kethane by Majiir (v0.9)
-KW Rocketry by Winston & Kickasskyle (v2.6c) [NOTE: DO NOT install the "Extra" - "No Shroud" OR "Instant Power"] Near Future Technologies by Nertea (v0.2.*)
+KW Rocketry by Winston & Kickasskyle (v2.6c)
+[NOTE: DO NOT install the "Extra" - "No Shroud" OR "Instant Power"] LazTek SpaceX by LazurusLuan (Launch v3.1a, Exploration v2.1a, Historic v1.1a) Near Future Technologies by Nertea (v0.2.*) (Propulsion v0.2.3, Electrical v0.2.2, Solar v0.2.2, Construction v0.2.1, Spacecraft v0.2.1)
-Near Future Propulsion (v0.2.3) [NOTE: Propulsion Pack Engines NOT supported at this time.]
+[NOTE: Propulsion Pack Engines NOT supported at this time.]
-Near Future Electrical (v0.2.2)
-Near Future Solar Panels (v0.2.2)
-Near Future Construction (v0.2.1)
-Near Future Spacecraft (v0.2.1)
 NovaPunch by Tiberion (v2.06)
 PorkWorks Inflatable Habs by Porkjet (v0.4)
 Procedural Dynamics - Procedural Wing by DYJ (v0.8.1)